coredoescode/brainfuckinterpreter/README.md

 # brainfuckinterpreter
-A BF interpreter made by three bored nerda on discord.
+A BF interpreter made by three bored nerds on discord.

 # How does it work?
 It dosen't.